nasa/oceandata-notebooks/docs/sections/data-access-basics.md

 # Data Access and Processing Basics

 This section covers fundamental concepts and tutorials for accessing and processing ocean data products from various instruments and platforms.
+Learn essential skills for working with satellite ocean color data, from initial data access through advanced processing techniques and analysis workflows.

 ## What you'll learn:
-- How to access data products programmatically
-- Understanding different product levels
-- Basic data processing workflows
-- Exporting data for use in GIS applications
-- Introduction to machine learning techniques

-## Tutorials:
-- {doc}`../notebooks/oci/oci_data_access` - Learn how to programmatically access PACE data products
+- [Access Data Products](../notebooks/oci/oci_data_access.md) - Learn how to programmatically access PACE data products
-- {doc}`../notebooks/oci/oci_file_structure` - Understand the structure and organization of different product levels
+- [Intro to Product Levels](../notebooks/oci/oci_file_structure.md) - Understand the structure and organization of different product levels
-- {doc}`../notebooks/modis/modis_explore_l2` - Get oriented with Level-2 data products using MODIS examples
+- [Orientation to Level-2](../notebooks/modis/modis_explore_l2.md) - Get oriented with Level-2 data products using MODIS examples
-- {doc}`../notebooks/modis/modis_explore_l3` - Explore Level-3 gridded data products and their applications
+- [Orientation to Level-3](../notebooks/modis/modis_explore_l3.md) - Explore Level-3 gridded data products and their applications
-- {doc}`../notebooks/oci/oci_grid_match` - Learn techniques for exporting ocean color data for GIS applications
+- [Export for GIS](../notebooks/oci/oci_grid_match.md) - Learn techniques for exporting ocean color data for GIS applications
+- [In situ matchups](../notebooks/hackweek/satellite_insitu_matchups.md) - Working with satellite and in situ data matchups
-- {doc}`../notebooks/oci/ml_cloud_mask` - Introduction to machine learning approaches for cloud masking
+- [Machine Learning Tutorial](../notebooks/oci/ml_cloud_mask.md) - Introduction to machine learning approaches for cloud masking

 Browse the tutorials above to get started with data access and processing.